-If you say 'Morid Hageshem', but realize your mistake before HaShem's name at the end of 'Mechayeh Hameisim', start again from 'Atah Gibor.'
+If you say 'Morid Hageshem', but realize your mistake before saying HaShem's name at the end of 'Mechayeh Hameisim', start again from 'Atah Gibor'.

-If you recall saying 'Morid Hageshem' after finishing 'Mechayeh Hameisim', start the Shemoneh Esrei over.
+If you recall saying 'Morid Hageshem' after finishing 'Mechayeh Hameisim', start the Shemoneh Esrei over from the beginning.

-If you didn't Daven Shacharis yet (and aren't Davening with another Minyan), but heard the Shamash announce 'Morid Hatal', say 'Morid Hatal' in Shacharis.
+If you didn't daven Shacharis yet (and aren't davening with another Minyan), but heard the Shamash announce 'Morid Hatal', say 'Morid Hatal' in Shacharis.